6 Foods to Avoid When You Have Dry Mouth

 When you have dry mouth, spicy foods can feel more painful because you don’t have enough saliva to create a protective lining in your mouth and wash away some of the spice.
 Like salty and acidic foods, spicy foods also irritate the mouth, which can worsen dry mouth symptoms.

-If you can’t resist eating spicy foods now and then, make sure to choose a milder flavor and to drink plenty of milk or water along with them.
+If you can’t resist eating spicy foods now and then, make sure to choose a milder flavor and to drink plenty of milk or water along with them to protect your mouth.

 5: Sugary Foods and Drinks